 After a brewery tour, there's still lots to see in Boulder.
 The Pearl Street Pub & Cellar is legendary for being one of the divey-est dive bars of all time (in a good way!).
 It's tiny, inexpensive, and has bar games.
 It's also right around the corner from West End Tavern.
 Another Pearl Street hotspot is Press Play Bar, well known locally for having incredible daily specials.
 For something a bit more refined and completely unique, check out The Bitter Bar on Walnut Street.
 The drink menu is super simple with a focus on classic cocktails, and guests enter through an unmarked door in an alley, speakeasy-style.

 Find Something to Do in Boulder Today

 In a city as diverse as Boulder, people will never be short on activity ideas.
 The city is remarkably beautiful and lends itself to every outdoor pursuit imaginable, of course, but it also has a rich arts and cultural community, a buzzing nightlife and foodie scene, and premier shopping for every budget and style.
-Find out why so many people choose to live, work, and play in Boulder.
+Come visit Boulder, book a hotel, and find out why so many people choose to live, work, and play in Boulder today.